SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 * **Groups**: The groups this device is a part of.
 You can add and remove groups here.
 For more information, see "[Grouping devices](#grouping-devices)".
 * **System**: This section shows
  * The internal ID of the device (for access from Cumulocity's APIs).
- * The "owner" of the device (the Cumulocity user who created the device).
+ * The "owner" of the device (the Cumulocity user who created this device).
  * The time stamp when the device data was last updated.
  * A button to disconnect the device, provided you have administrative access to users and the device was connected using the "[Device registration](#device-registration)" feature.
 * **Notes**: Text notes for a device you can share with your co-workers.